Table of Contents

 ELA supports the work of the Canadian Federation of Library Associations/Fédération canadienne des associations de bibliothèques, library associations, archival and other organizations across Canada and the United States in affirming the freedom to read, express, share, and access ideas and viewpoints.
 Intellectual Freedom is a fundamental right.

-ELA considers it essential that libraries and archives engage in the development of policies, collections, displays, programs, and promotional activities that ensures the communities they serve are defended against infringements to intellectual freedom, the right to free and confidential access to information, and the right to privacy protection.
+ELA considers it essential that libraries and archives engage in the development of policies, collections, displays, programs, and promotional activities that ensure the communities they serve are defended against infringements to intellectual freedom, the right to free and confidential access to information, and the right to privacy protection.

 ELA endorses the CFLA/FCAB statement on Intellectual Freedom and Libraries.

-JUNE 2025: ALBERTA SCHOOL BOOK RESTRICTIONS
+JULY 2025: ALBERTA SCHOOL BOOK RESTRICTIONS

 In June, 2025, the ELA Advocacy Committee responded to the Province of Alberta decision to diminish the role of trained educators and library professionals in determining the content of school library collections and in responding to challenges to that content.
 ELA joined other library associations in support of the Canadian School Libraries Statement on Alberta’s Announcement Regarding Possible Book Bannings.
 The CSL statement emphasizing the need for professional input from educators and school librarians in the selection and management of school library resources is at this link.